legacysurvey/legacysurvey/pages/dr3/files.rst

 Raw Data
 ========

-Raw and Calibrated Legacy Survey images are available from the NOAO Science Archive through the web portal (http://archive.noao.edu/search/query) and an ftp server.
+Raw and Calibrated Legacy Survey images are available from the Astro Data Lab's [1]_ Science Archive through the web portal (http://archive.noao.edu/search/query) and an ftp server.
 The input data used to create the stacked images, Tractor catalogs, etc. comprise images taken by the dedicated DECam Legacy Survey project, as well as other DECam images.